Ruth Kinna BA History and Politics, (Queen Mary, University of London), DPhil Oxon

 I joined the Department in 1992.
-I graduated from Queen Mary University of London with a BA History and Politics and completed an SSRC-funded doctorate at Nuffield College Oxford (1991).
+I graduated with a first class degree in History and Politics from Queen Mary University of London in 1982, and was awarded a DPhil from Oxford, completing an SSRC-funded doctorate at Nuffield College in 1991.

 - Anarchy as a constitutional principle: constitutionalising in anarchist politics (with Alex Prichard, Exeter University and Thomas Swann, Loughborough).
-Funded by an ESRC Transformative Research Award (ES/N006860/1) this project will run for 18 months from January 2016 and contributes to research on anarchism, republicanism and non-domination.
+Funded by an ESRC Transformative Research Award (ES/N006860/1) this project started in January 2016 and contributes to research on anarchism, republicanism and non-domination.

 - Handbook of Radical Politics.
 With Uri Gordon I am editing a major new collection for Routledge which examines how radical politics is articulated through practice, offering perspectives on radicalism and politics that emerge from and through activism.

 I have supervised theses on William Morris; P.-J.Proudhon; the construction of anarchism; anarchism and freedom; punk and anarchism, Nietzsche and anarchism.

 Teresa Fernandes, ‘Postanarchism, Foucault and the Politics of Space’

 Preet Singh, ‘Communicating as Equals: intersectionalism, feminism and non-dominating practice’

 Simon Stevens, 'State and Citizens or Home and the Outsiders?
 A Genealogy of Citizenship in the UK'

 Elisabet Vasileva ‘Postanarchist Ethics and the Possibilities for Resistance: An Analysis of the Tension Between Poststructuralism and Ethical Politics’

 Please contact me if you’re thinking of applying to do postgraduate research.
 I am happy to discuss ideas and projects in development.